A Field Guide to the

 Hunting Style

-Active diurnal hunter on plants; leaps on prey.
+Active daytime hunter on plants; leaps on prey.
 No snare web.

 Habitat